adslbarxatov/xash3d-for-ESHQ/README.md

 #
 This engine modification created specially for [ESHQ mod](http://www.moddb.com/mods/eshq/) for Half-Life part 1.

-Modification based on old (at least 2 years ago) version of engine and may contain old bugs.
+Modification based on old (from 2015) version of engine and may contain old bugs.
 But some new features may be useful for developers with the same mods plots.
 #
 Main changes touch client and server libraries, not engine core and menu.